jackdewinter/pymarkdown/readme.md

 - code span and other multiline inline
   - code span with and without multiline, surrounded by text, like 662,091
   - multiple lengths of ticks, whitespace
+- atx heading text, 183
+- backslashes - 600
+  - verify with before and after with all valid inline
+- track down uses of rehydrate_index in consistency checks and make to have cases to verify that each is updating properly, including multi

 ## Bugs - Character Entities